A Centralized Mechanism to Make Predictions Based on Data From Multiple WSNs: Introduction

 However, WSN performance can be improved by combining data generated from different sensors, belonging to the same node, other nodes from the same network or from other WSNs.
 This data sharing allows each WSN to build a deeper knowledge about its surroundings, may reduce the probability of getting wrong values and taking wrong decisions, and encompasses wider areas and different perspectives of the same environment.

 In an era of high availability of data from the cloud, we are interested in using data from other WSNs to reduce the energy consumption and improve the quality of the measurements done by a target WSN.
-The external information will be used to change the operation of the nodes and save energy when the environmental conditions do not indicate that big changes will happen in the near future.
+The external information will be used to make predictions and change the operation of the nodes and save energy when the environmental conditions do not indicate that big changes will happen in the near future.
 For example, relative humidity and temperature values usually have a high correlation, and the former may have a higher variation if the latter is changing.

-This paper lists some of the existing alternatives for collaboration in WSNs, and develops further the inter-WSNs information exchange concept introduced in \cite{Pal2012} and in \cite{6583430}.
+This paper lists some of the existing alternatives for collaboration and prediction in WSNs and develops further the inter-WSNs information exchange concept introduced in \cite{Pal2012} and in \cite{6583430}.
 The main idea behind the inter-WSN information exchange is that the data gathered by other WSNs can be exchanged via their sinks and used to improve the operation of the target one, and vice versa.
-In order to validate the concept, we first discuss potential scenarios, then list the open challenges for such an approach, define a way to scale the quality of the measurements and the WSNs' performance, and finally present some simulation results from a chosen scenario consisting of two WSNs, one for monitoring the relative humidity and one for the temperature.
-Based on the presented results, we show the feasibility of this kind of collaboration and measure how energy-efficient and accurate it can be.
+Our main contribution is a mechanism that uses the data from collaborating WSNs to make predictions.
+In order to validate our idea, we show how the WSNs evolve using this kind of collaboration, define a way to scale the quality of the measurements and the WSNs' performance, and finally present some simulation results from a chosen scenario consisting of two WSNs, one for monitoring the relative humidity and another for the temperature.
+Based on the presented results, we show how energy-efficient and accurate it can be.

-The paper is organized in the following sections: In Section~\ref{sec:related-work}, we briefly summarize how the collaboration in WSNs is currently done; Section~\ref{sec:scenarios} presents scenarios where external data available from other WSNs may be useful in the management of a local WSN; Section~\ref{sec:challenges} describes some of the challenges that should be solved in this area; our simulation scenario and setup as well as its results are explained in Section~\ref{sec:simulations}; and, at the end, our conclusions and ideas for future work are shown in Section~\ref{sec:conclusion}.
+The paper is organized in the following sections: In Section~\ref{sec:related-work}, we describe related works about collaboration between WSNs, the use of data from external sensors and predictions in WSN environments; the details of our proposed mechanism are explained in Section~\ref{sec:simulations}; the use case considered for the tests is detailed in Section~\ref{sec:current-simulations-scenario}; the simulation results and the evaluation of the approach are explained in Section~\ref{sec:evaluation} and; at the end, our conclusions and ideas for future work are shown in Section~\ref{sec:conclusion}.